gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 3. Follow instruction in Usage Section.

 ## Usage
-1. Launch the application and create or continue a project by running `python speech_gen.py --project project_name --mode <default:'auto', 'light', 'dark'>,  `
+1. Launch the application and create or continue a project by running `python speech_gen.py --project <project_name> --theme <default:'auto', 'light', 'dark'>,  `
 2. Configure audio capture parameters such as sample rate in KHz `default: 16000` and duration in milliseconds `default: 5000`.
-3. Choose whether to add metadata to a dataset or not, e.g., sample rate and audio duration.
-Age, gender and name of speaker in future releases.
+3. If CUDA is found, it is possibel to transcribe audio records at the ed of each recording.
+Otherwise, yo can batch transcribe the audios in the DatasetViewer..
+4. Choose whether to use VAD option in transcripion or not, default is enabled and allows for a faster trancription.
-5. Click on "Capture Audio" to start recording.
+5. Click on "Capture Audio" to start a new audio recording.
 6. View and manage Audio dataset using provided menu options.
+7. Edit weak Transcriptions, creating a even more robust training dataset for Whisper.
 # Notes
 If the Idiom argument is set to ('en'), the languages dropdown menu is not available.
 If option 3 is disabled, it is possible to transcribe all the captured audios in the dataset viewer window.
 You can add audios to the Audio dataset by pasting them in the `/Audios` folder under your desired project.